The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Introduction

 The increasing collection of data at large scale---medical records, location information from cell phones, internet browsing history---points to the importance of a deeper understanding of the tradeoffs inherent between privacy and the utility of using the data collected.
 Classical mechanisms for preserving privacy, such as permutation, small noise addition, releasing only mean information, or basic anonymization are insufficient, and notable privacy compromises with genomic data~\cite{HomerSzReDuTeMuPeStNeCr08} and movie rating information~\cite{NarayananSh08} have caused the NIH to temporarily stop releasing genetic information and Netflix to cancel a proposed competition for predicting movie ratings.
 Balancing the tension between utility and the risk of disclosure of sensitive information is thus essential.

-In response to these challenges, researchers in the statistics, databases, and computer science communities have studied \emph{differential privacy}~\cite{Warner65, EvfimievskiGeSr03, DworkMcNiSm06, DworkSm09, HardtTa10, DuchiJoWa18} as a formalization of disclosure risk limitation, providing strong privacy guarantees.
+In response to these challenges, researchers in the statistics, databases, and computer science communities have studied \emph{differential privacy}~\cite{Warner65, EvfimievskiGeSr03, DworkMcNiSm06, DworkSm09, HardtTa10, DuchiJoWa18, DuchiRo19} as a formalization of disclosure risk limitation.
 This literature discusses two notions of privacy: \emph{local} privacy, in which data is privatized before it is even shared with a data collector, and \emph{central} privacy, where a centralized curator maintains the sample and guarantees that any information it releases is appropriately private.
-The local model is stronger, and consequently it is more challenging to develop statistically efficient algorithms.
-Yet the strong privacy protections local privacy provides encourage its adoption.
-Whether for ease of compliance with regulatory strictures, for example with European Union privacy rules~\cite{EU18}; for reasons of transparency and belief in the importance of privacy; or to avoid the risks proximate to holding sensitive data, like hacking or subpoena risk, because private data never leaves an individual's device in the clear; major technology companies have adopted local differential privacy protections in their data collection and machine learning tools.
-Apple provides local differential privacy in many of its iPhone systems~\cite{ApplePrivacy17}, and Google has built systems supplying central and local differential privacy~\cite{ErlingssonPiKo14,AbadiErGoMcPaMiTaZh17}.
+The local model is stronger and entails some necessary loss of statistical efficiency, yet its strong privacy protections encourage its adoption.
+Whether for ease of regulatory compliance, for example with European Union privacy rules~\cite{EU18}; for transparency and belief in the importance of privacy; or to avoid risks proximate to holding sensitive data, like hacking or subpoena risk; major technology companies have adopted local differential privacy protections in their data collection and machine learning tools.
+Apple provides local differential privacy in many of its iPhone systems~\cite{ApplePrivacy17}, and Google has built systems supplying central and local differential privacy~\cite{ErlingssonPiKo14,AbadiChGoMcMiTaZh16}.
 The broad impact of privacy protections in billions of devices suggest we should carefully understand the fundamental limitations and possibilities of learning with local notions of privacy.